Cray-HPE/canu/readme.md

 CANU can be used to:

-- Check if Aruba switches on a Shasta network meet the firmware version requirements
+- Check if switches (Aruba, Dell, or Mellanox) on a Shasta network meet the firmware version requirements
 - Check network cabling status using LLDP
 - Validate BGP status
 - Configure BGP